 "Because why?"

 "I might as well live my life how I want to," Kimberley says, staring at the half-pink house.
 Her eyes are glassy, shaded.

 "You want to die?
 Just go one random day?"

 "What does it matter?"
 Kimberley chuckles weakly.
 "I don't have a future."

-"Kimberley, that's."
-Edward sighs, running a hand through his hair.
-"That's not.
+that's."
+"Kimberley, Edward sighs, running a hand through his hair.
+'That's not.
 True."

 "Oh, Ed," Kimberley breathes.
 She smiles.
 Tiny, sad.
 "You're so sweet, you know that?"
 She takes a last puff, smoke curling artfully over her ears.
 She grinds the smoking butt into the ground with the tip of her sneaker.
 "So goddamn sweet."
 She flips open her pack, pulls out a fresh cigarette.
-Sticks it Kimberley traces the paint, where the gloss shell is splintering.
-"Momma's gonna love it."
+Sticks it between her lips.
+"Now give me a light, nobody knows what to would you?"